jrs-innovation-center/CODEcampAS/4-magic-eight-ball/fn-2.md

 # Exercise 2 - Multiply Function

-In this exercise create a function that takes two arguments and multiplies one argument from the other and return a result.
+In this exercise, create a function that takes two arguments and multiplies one argument from the other, returning a result.

 <div class="tonic">
 <pre>